NitinJSanket/nitinjsanket.github.io.bak/madgwick.md

 The desired output is to estimate the attitude/angle/orientation of the IMU sensor in the world frame, i.e., estimating $${}^{W}_{I}\mathbf{q}$$.
 We use $$\mathbf{q}$$ to denote the orientation represented in the form of a **Quaternion**.
 If you don't know much about quaternions, I would highly recommend to read [this Wikipedia article](https://en.wikipedia.org/wiki/Quaternion) on quaternions.

+The Madgwick filter is a glorified [Complementary Filter](tutorials/attitudeest/imu) with significant improvements to accuracy without significant markup in computation time.
+Even today, this remains to be one of the most popular filters used in racing quadrotors where time is money.

+The Madgwick filter formulates the attitude estimation problem in quaternion space.
+The general idea of the Madgwick filter is to estimate $${}^{I}_{W}\mathbf{q}_{t+1}$$ by fusing/combining attitude estimates by integrating gyro measurements $${}^{I}_{W}\mathbf{q}_{\omega}$$ and direction obtained by the accelerometer measurements.
+In essence, the gyro estimates of attitude are used as accurate depictions in a small amount of time and faster movements and the acc estimates of attitude are used as accurate directions to compensate for long term gyro drift by integration.